 If you do not wish anonymous information about you to be used in such a way, please let us know.

 Reception and administration staff require access to your medical records in order to do their jobs.
 These members of staff are bound by the same rules of confidentiality as the medical staff.
-Dr Paul Rankin is named as Caldicott Guardian for information governance.
+Dr Paul Rankin is named as Caldicott Guardian and Data Protection Officer for information governance.